MonishikaS/Pointers/Pointers.md

 #### **k=pointer to an integer pointer

 1. **Declaration and Initialization:**
    Pointers are declared using an asterisk (*) before the variable name.
 They store the memory address of a variable of a specific type.
-You can initialize a pointer with the address of another variable of the same type:
+You can initialize apointer with the address of another variable of the same type:

    ```c
    int num = 42;